Aleonira/Nice-notes-calendar/README.md

-# Pretty-notes-calendar
+# Nice-notes-calendar

-Pretty-notes-calendar is simple and convenient web application which is an electronic calendar for planning meetings, affairs and events for every day.
+Nice-notes-calendar is simple and convenient web application which is an electronic calendar for create notes and events for every day.
+With it, you can set yourself tasks for every day, plan meetings and affairs, keep track of pre-existing events.

 ### How to use: